trucklette/100-days-of-code/r1-log.md

 Started to learn about functions of Javascript, got stuck at the return keyword.

 ### R1D3 [October 5, 2018]
-Reviewed variables and built a simple Story Maker, will review numbers later tonight.
+Reviewed variables and built a simple Story Maker.

 ### R1D4 [October 6, 2018]